Atlanta Trivia

 Herman Russell Company is one of the few black-owned construction companies to help build skyscrapers.

-Atlanta metro area is headquarters to Coca Cola, Home Depot, UPS, Delta Air Lines, CNN, TBS, Weather Channel and Cox Cable.
+Atlanta Metro Area is the headquarters to Coca-Cola, Home Depot, UPS, Delta Air Lines, CNN, TBS, Weather Channel, and Cox Cable.

-Atlanta has 4th highest number of IT jobs in the nation.
+Atlanta is believed to have the 4th highest number of IT jobs in the nation.

-Though Atlanta was hit hard by the Great Recession, the aftermath has produced some the most affordable home values in America.
+Though Atlanta was hit hard by the Great Recession, the aftermath has produced slightly more affordable homes.

-Metro Atlanta is dominated by Anglo-Americans and African-Americans with a rapid growing infusion of Hispanic-Americans and Asian-Americans.
+Metro Atlanta is dominated by Anglo-Americans and African Americans, with a rapidly growing infusion of Hispanic-Americans and Asian-Americans.

 Generous tax incentives have made Atlanta a major center for film and television production.